Bianco Brothers Manufacturing website redesign preview

 What this project strengthened in my process

-This redesign reinforced that clarity beats complexity.
-Simplifying structure, tightening messaging, and aligning visuals with the company’s craftsmanship had a greater impact than adding new features.
+This redesign reinforced that clarity often creates more value than complexity.
+Simplifying structure, tightening messaging, and aligning the visual system with the company’s craftsmanship had a greater impact than adding unnecessary features or over-designing the experience.

 Clarity over decoration design example